 Calcium is an important mineral for the human body.
 It helps build and protect your teeth and bones.
 Getting enough calcium over your lifetime can help prevent osteoporosis.

 Most people get enough calcium in their normal diet.
-Calcium is found in dairy foods and leafy green vegetables.
+Dairy foods and leafy green vegetables have high levels of calcium.
 Older women and men may need extra calcium to prevent their bones from getting thin (osteoporosis).

 Your health care provider will tell you if you need to take extra calcium.

-Types of calcium supplements
+Forms of calcium include:

-- Calcium carbonate: Over-the-counter antacid products, such as Tums and Rolaids contain calcium carbonate.
-These sources of calcium carbonate do not cost very much.
-Each pill or chew provides 200 - 400 mg of calcium.
+- Calcium carbonate.
+Over-the-counter (OTC) antacid products contain calcium carbonate.
+These sources of calcium do not cost much.
+Each pill or chew provides 200 mg or more of calcium.

 When choosing a calcium supplement:

 - Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.